lightbulb

 My regulator requires that I use my E.212 MCC-MNC to identify my network.
 How can I do this with IEEE Std 802.16 and OpID?

 The MCC + MNC combination is a valid, globally unique 802.16 OpID.
 Specific coding of the MCC + MNC is required in order to be used in an 802.16 network.
-Coding instructions are included in the Operator ID tutorial PDF format.
+Coding instructions are included in the Operator ID tutorial.
+(PDF)

 If my organization already has an E.212 MCC-MNC allocation, are we compelled to use it as the Operator ID with our 802.16 network?
 Are we disallowed from applying for an 802.16-specific OpID from the IEEE Registration Authority?

-No, the formula for conversion of an E.212 MCC-MNC pair PDF format to an 802.16 OpID is only provided for those organizations that wish to use their E.212 network ID with 802.16 or are required by their regulator to use the MCC-MNC.
+No. The formula for conversion of an E.212 MCC-MNC pair to an 802.16 OpID is only provided for those organizations that wish to use their E.212 network ID with 802.16, or may be required by regulation to do so.
 Organizations should check with their regulatory authorities as to whether they are required to use their current E.212 MCC-MNC pair to identify their networks using 802.16 standards.
 Any organization may obtain 802.16-specific OpID(s) from the IEEE Registration Authority, subject to the general terms & conditions covering application.

 The OpID is assigned for worldwide use.